Nonprofit-Open-Data-Collective/irs-990-data-issue-tracker/index.md

 >
 > * *A forum for people processing raw IRS data files to create standardized and enhanced data products.*
 > * *Contributors to the forum are volunteer experts, **NOT IRS personnel**.*
+> * *Experts have affiliations with a variety of professional and academic institutions.
+This forum is not associated with a specific institution.*

 <br>
 <hr>